dimenoste/perf-pushswap/README.md

 - Number of **moves** performed
 - Execution **time**
 - Initial **disorder** of the sequence
+Across multiple runs.

-Results are saved as CSV and plots for easy comparison.
+Results are saved as CSV and plots for easy comparison and further research.

 ---